JoinCODED/WS-Dart-M3-Conditionals/01_conditions/01_if_else_statements.md

 void main() {
     const age = 15;
     if (age<18) {
-        print("Price is 10KWD");
+        print("Price is 10 KWD");
     }
 }
 ```

-To digest what we wrote above, we start an `if` condition, with the `if` keyword, and within parenthesis we write our condition that once it's evaluated and results with a `true` value, the code will execute what's in the curly braces and it will print:
+To digest what we wrote above, we start an `if` condition with the `if` keyword. we write our conditions between parenthesis, once they're evaluated and result with a `true` value, the code will execute what's in the curly braces and it will print:

 Output: